UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

    - **Subnet Name** - The name of the first subnet within the virtual network.

    - **Address Range** - The subnet's address range in CIDR notation (for example, 192.168.1.0).
-It must be contained by the address space of the virtual network.
-The address range of a subnet which is in use can't be edited.
+It must be within the address range of the virtual network.
+It should be noted that the address range of a subnet currently in use cannot be edited.

    - **DDoS protection** - Select the DDoS protection you would like, for more information please see the [Azure DDoS Protection Standard overview](https://docs.microsoft.com/en-gb/azure/virtual-network/ddos-protection-overview).